Building a Continuous Delivery Pipeline Using Jenkins

 by Iris Chubb, on Apr 26, 2021 12:30:00 PM

-Continuous Delivery isn't easy to get right, and a lot of organizations have struggled trying to build Continuous Delivery pipelines with Jenkins.
+Continuous Delivery isn't easy to get right, and a lot of organizations have struggled to try to build Continuous Delivery pipelines with Jenkins.
 That's because Continuous Delivery is a lot more complicated than simply using the Jenkins Pipelines feature, and if you start there, you'll most certainly fail, too.

 What is Continuous Delivery (CD)?

 Continuous Delivery (CD) refers to the set of practices that Development and Operations teams use to produce and deliver software for business teams.
 These practices are not uniformly defined by a standards body such as ISO but instead are explored, implemented, integrated, and continuously refined as part of an organization’s core business processes.

 Although specific Continuous Delivery evolves differently within each organization and for every application, all organizations tend to experience the same benefits:

 - Better quality of software by having fewer defects make it to production

 - Faster delivery of business ideas to market by enabling faster release cycles that allow software to be changed in days or weeks rather than months or quarters